Archival sources and indices

 The Charting the Nation image collection includes a wide variety of single maps and maps in atlases and other bound books, together with important manuscript and printed texts relating to the geography and mapping of Scotland from 1550 to 1740 and beyond.

-Contains a number of maps in digital format, including Pont, Blaeu, Roy and OS 25" to a mile.
+Contains a number of maps in digital format, including Pont, Blaeu, Roy, OS 25" to a mile, and maps from the Sutherland and Lovat estates.
 A fantastic resource!

 Details and pictures from excavations at this important site of the Lordship of the Isles.